nilearn/nilearn/doc/connectivity/region_extraction.rst

 Computing functional connectivity matrices
 ==========================================

-Here, we took ready to use object called :class:`ConnectivityMeasure` to compute functional connectivity measures between each extracted brain regions.
+Here, we use the object called :class:`ConnectivityMeasure` to compute functional connectivity measured between each extracted brain regions.
 Many different kinds of measures exists in nilearn such as "correlation", "partial correlation", "tangent", "covariance", "precision".
 But, here we show how to compute only correlations by selecting parameter as kind='correlation' as initialized in the object.

-First step to do is to extract subject specific timeseries signals using functional data stored in func_filenames and second step is to call fit_tranform() on the timeseries signals.
-Here, for each subject we have timeseries signals of shape=(176, 23) where 176 is the length of timeseries and 23 is the number of extracted regions.
+The first step to do is to extract subject specific time series signals using functional data stored in func_filenames and the second step is to call fit_tranform() on the time series signals.
+Here, for each subject we have time series signals of shape=(176, 23) where 176 is the length of time series and 23 is the number of extracted regions.
+Likewise, we have a total of 20 subject specific time series signals.
-Likewise, we have a total of 20 subject specific timeseries signals.
-Third step, we compute mean over all the correlations.
+The third step, we compute the mean correlation across all subjects.

 .. literalinclude:: ../../examples/connectivity/plot_extract_regions_canica_maps.py
     :start-after: # To estimate correlation matrices we import connectome utilities from nilearn